CS-SI/pytest-executable/doc/how-to-use.rst

 |ptx| will create an output directory with the same directory hierarchy and run
 the cases in that output directory.
-By default, the root directory of the output tree is :file:`tests-output`, this can be changed with the option :option:`--output-root`.
+By default, the root directory of the output tree is :file:`tests-output`, this can be changed with the option :option:`--exe-output-root`.
 Finally, the :option:`-k runner` option instructs
 |pytest| to only execute the |runner| and nothing more, see :ref:`filter` for
 more informations on doing only some of the processing.